Leadville, Colorado: Historic sites and districts

-Camp Hale is located 15 mi north of Leadville in the Eagle River valley north of Tennessee Pass.
-It was a U.S. Army ski warfare training facility constructed in 1942 for what became the 10th Mountain Division.
-Some of the nation's finest skiers were employed as instructors.
-Soldiers were trained in mountain climbing, Alpine and Nordic skiing, and cold-weather survival, as well as various weapons and ordnance.
-When it was in full operation, approximately 15,000 soldiers were housed there.
-As the only source of recreation for the trainees, Leadville was persuaded to change its moral character, perceived "to be on a rather low plane" at the time.
-In 2019, Camp Hale was designated as a National Historic Site offering a self-guiding tour with interpretive signs at ten stops and a larger interpretive site at the main entrance.
-President Biden used his authority under the Antiquities Act in 2022 to establish the 53,804-acre Camp Hale-Continental Divide National Monument, preserving the area’s important historic, prehistoric, natural, and recreational values.

-10 mi north of Leadville the old downhill training slope, Cooper Hill, located atop Tennessee Pass on the Continental Divide, now operates as the Ski Cooper resort.
-Much of the area is above the tree line, providing a panoramic view of the peaks of the Sawatch Range to visitors.
-A memorial to troops of the 10th Mountain Division is located at the summit.

 The Evergreen Cemetery was the first cemetery in Leadville, established on November 1, 1879.

 The town's first library was built in 1904.

 A federal building was built in 1905 on Harrison Avenue and 8th Street.
 It served as the town post office until 1973.

 Events

 Boom Days, held on the first full weekend of August, is a tribute to the city's mining past.
 The event has been honored by Congress as a Local Legacy Event.
-The festivities held over three days include mining competitions and burro racing, motorcycle games, a rod and gun show, live music, a craft fair and parade.
+The festivities held over three days include mining competitions, burro racing, motorcycle games, a rod and gun show, the "mosey", live music, and a craft fair and parade.

 The annual skijoring event and Crystal Carnival take place in March.
-This is a horse-drawn skiing for the family since the 1960s.
-The town has frequent, sometimes small parades held in the downtown area, such as the quirky St Patrick's Day Practice Parade.
+This is a horse-drawn skiing event held on Harrison Avenue since 1949.
+Norwegian celebrities Vegard Ylvisåker and Nicolay Ramm participated in the 2026 Leadville skijoring event as a part of the TV show "Helt Ramme sporter" for the Norwegian Broadcasting Corporation.

+The town holds the "St. Patrick's Day Practice Parade" on or around September 17, six months after St. Patrick's Day.
+This tradition was established due to the combined factors of the city experiencing heavy snowfall and cold temperatures in March, and the city's traditionally large Irish population.
+The people of Leadville therefore celebrate the holiday in the more mild September weather.

 The Leadville Trail 100, an ultramarathon, takes place each August since 1983 on an out-and-back course on trails around Turquoise Lake, over Hagerman Pass, the Colorado Trail, through Twin Lakes, across the Arkansas River, up and over Hope Pass, to the ghost town of Winfield.

 The "Route of the Silver Kings" is a driving tour of the 20 sqmi historic mining district.
 The tour passes mines, power plants, ghost towns and mining camps.